orstavik/JoiComponents/tutorials/Mixin4_FirstConnectedMixin.md

 My recommendation is to:
 1. Consider if you really need to split `connectedCallback()`, and then don't do it if you don't need to.
 2. Use the single line plug if it is just a one time thing, and add a reference in your code to this page.
-3. Use the FirstConnectedMixin if you are using several FunctionalMixins or if you use it in several different components in your app.
+3. Use the FirstConnectedMixin if you are using several FunctionalMixins.
+4. Use the FirstConnectedMixin if you use it in several different components in your app.